 Chart Query¶

-After selecting a chart, you can use various query methods to perform in-depth queries and analysis on different categories of data.
-These query methods help intuitively display numerical information in the chart and reveal important relationships between data.
+After selecting a chart, you can use various query methods to conduct in-depth queries and analyses on data of different categories.
+This helps intuitively display numerical information in the chart and reveal important relationships between data.

 Query Methods¶

-A single chart supports the following query methods simultaneously:
+A single chart supports the following query methods:

 Switching Query Methods

 Simple Query and DQL Query can be switched via the button.
-After switching, if it cannot be parsed or parsed incompletely:
+If it cannot be parsed or is incompletely parsed after switching:

-- If no operation has been performed under Simple Query, switching back to DQL Query will show the previous DQL query statement.
+- Under Simple Query without any operation, switching back to DQL Query will display the previous DQL Query statement;

-- If the query statement has been adjusted under Simple Query, switching back to DQL Query will parse according to the latest Simple Query.
+- Under Simple Query with adjustments made to the query statement, switching back to DQL Query will parse according to the latest simple query.

 Simple Query¶

-Queries data from different data sources and displays it through charts by selecting aggregation functions, grouping labels, Labels, filter conditions, etc.
+Query data from different data sources and display charts through selecting aggregation functions, grouping labels, Labels, filtering conditions, etc.

 Data Sources¶